percona/pmm/docs/details/victoria-metrics.md

 [VictoriaMetrics](https://victoriametrics.github.io/) is a third-party monitoring solution and time-series database that replaced Prometheus in [PMM 2.12.0](../release-notes/2.12.0.md).

+## Push/Pull modes

+VictoriaMetrics allows metrics data to be 'pushed' to the server in addition to it being 'pulled' by the server.
+When setting up services, you can decide which mode to use.

+!!! alert alert-info

+    For PMM 2.12.0 the default mode is 'pull'.
+Later releases will use the 'push' mode by default for newly-added services.

+The mode (push/pull) is controlled by the `--metrics-mode` flag for the `pmm-admin config` and `pmm-admin add` commands.

+If you need to change the metrics mode for an existing Service, you must remove it and re-add it with the same name and the required flags.
+(There is currently no ability to "update" a service.)

 ## Remapped targets for direct Prometheus paths

 Direct Prometheus paths return structured information directly from Prometheus, bypassing the PMM application.